bloominstituteoftechnology/node-db1-project/queries.md

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

+SELECT CustomerID, COUNT(CustomerID) AS QuantityOfOrders FROM [Orders] GROUP BY CustomerID

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

+SELECT Customers.CustomerID, CustomerName, COUNT(Orders.CustomerID) AS QuantityOfOrders FROM [Orders] LEFT JOIN Customers ON Orders.CustomerID = Customers.CustomerID
+GROUP BY CustomerName
+ORDER BY count(Orders.CustomerID) DESC

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

+SELECT City, Country, COUNT(Orders.CustomerID) AS QuantityOfOrders FROM [Orders] LEFT JOIN Customers ON Orders.CustomerID = Customers.CustomerID GROUP BY city
+ORDER BY city ASC

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.